 Early Life and Education

-Cristina Junqueira was born in Ribeirão Preto, Brazil, in September 1982.
-She moved to Rio de Janeiro shortly after her birth and was raised as the eldest of four sisters.
-She attended St. Ignatius College in Rio's Botafogo district.
-In 2000, Junqueira moved to São Paulo to attend the University of São Paulo (USP), where she earned a bachelor's degree in industrial engineering in 2004.
-She also obtained a master's degree in economic and financial modeling from USP.
-Junqueira later earned an MBA from Northwestern University's Kellogg School of Management in 2008.
+Cristina Junqueira was born in Ribeirão Preto, São Paulo, Brazil, in September 1982.
+Shortly after her birth, her family moved to Rio de Janeiro, where she was raised.
+She attended St. Ignatius College, a Jesuit high school in Rio's Botafogo district.
+Junqueira moved to São Paulo in 2000 to attend the Universidade de São Paulo (USP), where she earned a bachelor's degree in industrial engineering in 2004.
+She also earned a Master's degree from the same institution.
+In 2007, she enrolled in the One-Year Accelerated Programme at Northwestern University's Kellogg School of Management, earning an MBA in 2008.

 Key Business Strategies